What Does The Movie “What The Bleep Do We Know” Mean?

 And if you’re a modern thinker you’ll know for a fact that quantum physics is wacky stuff.

-So enjoy the film’s jelly-baby graphics, amazing storyline, and that Gabor sister channeling a warrior spirit from Atlantis.
+So enjoy the film’s Gabor sister channeling a warrior spirit from Atlantis.

-You’ll even applaud the wedding Polka scene — there’s just not enough Eastern European folk culture in contemporary film.
+Will you imagine yourself doing the wedding Polka dance — there’s just not enough Eastern European folk culture in contemporary film.

 What the Bleep Do We Know draws heavily on the role of the observer in quantum physics.